 Marlena Oellrick, 8, enjoys a book at the Children’s Reading Room at East Hampton Library.
 [Photo: Randee Daddona]

-As a museum design firm, we at Lee H. Skolnick Architecture + Design Partnership have been observing this fascinating, and growing trend in our practice for quite some time.
+As a museum design firm, we at SKOLNICK Architecture + Design Partnership have been observing this fascinating, and growing trend in our practice for quite some time.
 As we noted in our 2011 article, “Learning Curve: How Museum Design ‘Taught’ a New Elementary School,” published in The American Alliance of Museums’ Museum Magazine, the experience and expertise that designers of museum environments have developed over the years is increasingly in demand in a wider range of project types, such as school design, library design, hospital design, and even airport play spaces.
 The reasons for this phenomenon are an interesting indicator of the evolving and expanding public expectation of the services provided by the institutions they patronize:

 • There is greater public demand for customer (visitor, user) comfort.
 The types of amenities and consideration for people’s needs and desires that museums have long provided are now recognized as a baseline expectation and a major selling point for cultivating and maintaining audiences in a variety of venues.